FINANCIAL ANALYSIS AND FORECASTING

 - How to include I(0) and I(1) variables in a regression

-For the third part of the course, students should also download from internet the free econometric software GRETL, or alternatively use the econometric software Eviews available on some positions of the library.
+-For the third part of the course, students should also download from internet the free econometric software GRETL, or alternatively use om request the econometric software Eviews.
 All data used in the computations are downloadable from the course web page.

 Acquisition of knowledge: class lectures including computer econometric analysis